GL(LEGAL) - RELATIONS WITH BUSINESSES AND THE COMMUNITY

 1 TAC 46.3(e)

-This section applies only to a contract of a governmental entity or state agency, including a college district, that requires an action or vote by the governing body of the entity or agency before the contract may be signed or has a value of at least $1 million.
+This section applies only to a contract of a governmental entity or state agency, including a college district, that requires an action or vote by the governing body of the entity or agency before the contract may be signed, has a value of at least $1 million, or is for services that would require a person to register as a lobbyist under Government Code Chapter 305.
 This section does not apply to:

 - A sponsored research contract of an institution of higher education;